girip11/html_learning/mdn_html_notes/html_introduction/5_advanced_text_formatting.md

 ## Marking up times and dates

-**&lt;time&gt;** element is used for marking up time and date.
+`<time>` element is used for marking up time and date.
 Makes the time human readable at the same time machine readable.

 ```HTML
 <!-- <time datetime="machine readable time">Human readable time</time> -->